Bethel Office of Financial Aid

 Refunds

 What happens to my financial aid if I drop/withdraw from a course?
-If you withdraw from a course during the semester, talk to your Financial Aid Counselor because it could impact other semesters, reduce the amount of scholarships/grants for the current semester-or it may have no impact at all.
+If you withdraw from a course during the semester, talk to your Financial Aid Counselor because it could impact other semesters, reduce the amount of scholarships/grants for the current semester, or it may have no impact at all.
 If you plan to drop or withdraw from a course, it is best to reach out to our office to receive clarification on how it may affect your financial aid.

 Billing/payment

 Who do I contact about questions regarding my bill?
 For all billing and payment questions, please visit the Business Office website.
-If you have additional questions, please contact the business office directly.
+If you have additional questions, please contact the Business Office directly.

 Customer service survey

 Where can I provide my comments and feedback?
-We value your feedback and our team is dedicated to providing you with a great experience.
+We value your feedback, and our team is dedicated to providing you with a great experience.
 Please consider completing our customer service survey.

 Proxy/authorized user

 If a family member calls on my behalf with questions about my aid, can you answer them?
-In order for us to speak with someone else on your behalf regarding specifics about your financial aid and/or other account information from various offices, you will be required to set them up as a Proxy or an Authorized User.
+In order for us to speak with someone else on your behalf regarding specifics about your financial aid and/or other account information from various offices, you will be required to set them up as a proxy or an authorized user.
 The Family Educational Rights and Privacy Act (FERPA) prohibits us from discussing or releasing information about your financial aid without your authorization.
-Please visit our Proxy page for authorized user set-up instructions.
+Please visit our proxy page for authorized user setup instructions.